Vote in Ukraine's Russia-held areas stokes tension with West

 “Let’s imagine that Russia is forced to use the most powerful weapon against the Ukrainian regime that has committed a large-scale act of aggression, which is dangerous for the very existence of our state,” Medvedev wrote on his messaging app channel.
 “I believe that NATO will steer clear from direct meddling in the conflict in that case.”

-The United States has dismissed the Kremlin’s nuclear talk as scare tactics.
+The United States has dismissed the Kremlin’s nuclear talk as a scare tactic.

-Jake Sullivan, the U.S. national security adviser, responded to Putin’s nuclear threats from last week.
-Sullivan told NBC on Sunday that Russia would pay a high, if unspecified, price if Moscow made good on threats to use nuclear weapons in the war in Ukraine.

-The referendums ask residents whether they want the areas to become part of Russia.
+The referendums ask residents whether they want the areas to be incorporated into Russia.
 But the voting has been anything but free or fair.

 Tens of thousands of residents had already fled the regions amid the war, and images shared by those who remained showed armed Russian troops going door-to-door to pressure Ukrainians into voting.